-The goal in the end is to create better designer than the existing one, the objectives of this homework is to creat more downforce with high efficiency, but this design have to be regulated by the FSAE regulation.
+The goal in the end is to create a better design than the existing one by creating more downforce with higher efficiency within the FSAE regulations.

-For successful simulation we suggest the following things:
+For a successful simulation we suggest the following things:

 STL file export

-For the export it's depending on the CAD software that you are using, but generally here are the most common approaches to export different STL files for different parts.
+Exporting a file depends on the CAD software that you are using, but here are the most common approaches to export different STL files for different parts.

-Some software keep the same identity of the parts using colors when you convert the CAD model to STL model, and if you are using this kind of software you will not find any problem just select adjust the tessellation of your surface to high quality tessellation, to give an accurate representation of the curvatures, for STL files there is tow types STL ASCII and Binary choose STL ASCII format and name your file and export it.
+Some software keeps the same identity of the parts using colors when you convert the CAD model to STL model, and if you are using this kind of software you will not have any problems.
+Adjust the tessellation of your surface to high quality tessellation, to give an accurate representation of the curvatures.
+For STL files, there are two types: STL ASCII and Binary.
+Choose the STL ASCII format, name your file, and export it.

-For the other software you have to export a different files for every part, this can be done in tow ways.
+For other softwares, you have to export a different file for each part.This can be done in two ways:

-By selecting specific part and export single part per file, and doing the same settings as before adjusting the tessellation to high quality Format to ASCII and name the file and export it to the specific folder.
+By selecting the specific part and exporting it as a single part per file.
+Again, it is important to adjust the tessellation to high quality and the Format to ASCII.
+Then name the file and export it to a specific folder.

-Or for other software you have to hide all the other parts, and keep only the part that you want to export, and export it with the same setup.
+Or you have to hide all the other parts, and keep only the part that you want to export.
+Export it with the same setup as detailed above.

-- Choose the Format of you file to STL.
+- Choose the Format of your file as STL.

 - Select ASCII format for the STL file.

-- Please make sure that you have built your model using meter unit otherwise scale your model to [m], the unit of SimScale is meter [m].
+- Please make sure that you have built your model using meter units otherwise scale your model to [m], the unit of SimScale is meter [m].

-- Really important point adjust your tessellation to good quality using automatic adjustment or customize it.
+- Adjust your tessellation to good quality using automatic adjustment or customize it.